oconnorjohnson/README.md-generator/README.md

   - [Additional Info](#additional-info)

   ## Description:
-  This is a test of the README.md generator.
+ This is a command-line README.md generator.

   ## Install:
-  open the develop folder and type "node index.js" into the terminal
+  Clone the repository to your local machine.

   ## Use:
   To quickly generate README.md files for GitHub repositories

-  ## License:
-  undefined

   ## Contribution
   I appreciate your interest but I am not interested in contributions at this time.

   ## Test:
-  open the develop folder and type "node index.js" into the terminal
+  open the develop folder in your terminal and use "node index.js" to run the app

   ##Additional Info:
   - Github: [oconnorjohnson](https://github.com/oconnorjohnson)